-We want to ensure every child and adult with complex disabilities gets the help they deserve.
-We’re determined to provide a place where everyone belongs, where difference is valued and no one is left out.
+Every child and adult who is deafblind or who has complex disabilities deserves opportunities to live fully.
+Sense is determined to provide a place where everyone belongs, where difference is valued, and where no one is left out.

 We could not have achieved this without you.
 Thank you.